K33w3/DeepWithin/README.md

 - You must solve the challenges in the order they are presented.
 - Sharing answers or hints with other participants is not allowed.
 - Use only the tools and techniques that are legally permitted.
-- Respect the CTF platform and other participants.
+- Respect the CTF platform.
 - **Automated testing, directory searching, and other automated tools are not needed or allowed.**

 Good luck and happy hacking!